sthysel-freight/labstack/README.md

 data messages to mqtt.
 Here node red picks up the message, transforms it to influxdb line protocol and writes it to the influx time series database.

+### External message source

 ![PAT](docs/pics/nodered-pat.png)

+Feed flows in from any other available sources.
+Here is a another MQTT data source.

+### Plugins

 The following plugins are available out of the box: